Lawson Bates Starting Country Music Career On His Own, Star Shares Details

 What do you think of Lawson Bates working on a country music career?
 Will you be following him?
 Sound off in the comments section below on your thoughts, and don’t miss new episodes of Bringing Up Bates on UP on Thursday nights.
 Tonight’s episode will focus a lot on Lawson’s music career.

-[Featured Image By Christopher Martin/UP TV via Getty Images]
+[Featured Image by Christopher Martin/UP TV/Getty Images]